U.S. budget deal could complicate plans to close Guantanamo

 The defense bill has been passed annually for over half a century.

-Three Republican senators - Kelly Ayotte, Shelley Moore Capito and Tim Scott praised Guantanamo as the best place to hold dangerous detainees at a news conference on Tuesday.
+Republican Senators Kelly Ayotte, Shelley Moore Capito and Tim Scott praised Guantanamo on Tuesday as the best place to hold dangerous detainees.

-Democrats said it would be easier to make the case if Obama would send Congress a long-promised plan for closing Guantanamo.

 Republican John McCain, chairman of the Senate Armed Services Committee, criticized Pentagon officials at a hearing on Tuesday.
 “I’ve always favored closing Guantanamo for a whole variety of reasons.
 And yet, we still haven’t got a plan from you,” he said.